Le Happy: Reception

 The Portland Mercury described the restaurant's atmosphere as "lively and intimate without feeling crowded" and its food "delicious in every way".
 Portland Monthly said the crêperie "[masquerades] as a trendy dive bar" and is a "solid late-night option for Northwest nommers".
 Willamette Week called Le Happy an "ideal balance of sassy and sweet" and said the sweet crêpes "are the ones that really sing".
 Spin magazine called it a "classy joint" in their "Underground Guide" of the city, which featured local favorites of the Portland-based indie rock band The Thermals.

-The crêperie has been featured in several guide books of Portland, including as a "Best Late Night" establishment in Food Lovers' Guide To® Portland, Oregon (2014) and as a recommended French food restaurant in Moon Oregon (2014), which called it a "hipster faux-dive bar".
+The crêperie has been featured in several guide books of Portland, including as a "Best Late Night" establishment in Food Lovers' Guide to Portland, Oregon (2014) and as a recommended French food restaurant in Moon Oregon (2014), which called it a "hipster faux-dive bar".
 Fodor's said Le Happy can serve as a "romantic dinner-date spot" or a "cozy place" for a drink and snack.
 Like Spin, the book called the restaurant "classy", but "not without a sense of humor", noting the inclusion of a can of Pabst Blue Ribbon with the Le Trash Blanc.
 Frommer's Portland Day by Day said the restaurant is "charming" and "seems straight out of a Paris side street".
 It has also been included in at least one published walking tour of the Northwest District's Slabtown area.

+In 2023, Levi Rogers included Le Happy in Eater Portland's overview of recommended eateries in Sandy.